banner

 Astronomy and Astrophysics PhD student at the University of California Santa Cruz

 Hello!
-I'm Mika Lambert (she/her), currently a second-year PhD student at the University of California Santa Cruz and NSF GRFP fellow.
+I'm Mika Lambert (she/her), currently a third-year PhD student at the University of California Santa Cruz and NSF GRFP fellow.

 MW band

-My research interests include galaxy evolution and formation, specifically the substructures of the Milky Way and dwarf galaxies.
+I spend my time thinking about galaxy evolution and formation, specifically the substructures of the Milky Way disk.
 There is so much to explore in the local universe, but my current research puts me in the realm of "galactic archeology," the study of our Milky Way using stars as fossils of the past.
 We use the metallicity and kinematics of stars to trace back the messy history of the Galaxy.

 I was born in Boston, MA, raised in Phoenix, AZ, and obtained a B.S. in astronomy at the University of Arizona.
 I owe my curiosity for the cosmos to my high school physics teacher and the 1997 movie "Contact."
 I hope to inspire the next generation of students to pursue STEM fields and make science in higher education more accessible through outreach programs!